Usin2705/FishSauce/README.md

 [![Watch the video](https://img.youtube.com/vi/FwI58awtriI/hqdefault.jpg)](https://youtu.be/FwI58awtriI)

 RPi captures the voice command via microphone, save it as a "wav" file.
 The file then uploaded to Google Cloud, using Google Cloud Speech-to-Text to translate the voice to text strings.
 RPi receives the text strings from Google Cloud and processing the text string to identify the correct command.
 RPi reply using mini speakek, and send command to LPC1549 via Uart.

 Because the time to upload the "wav" file and then received the text string back is long (due to internet speed and Google's processing speed), we used 1 LED to indicate the robot is "thinking".

+Note: due to Google Cloud Speech-to-Text is a paid service (only free for 1,000 requests/month), a mini switch is used to toogle on/off this Voice recognition module.

 In the video you can see that Wall-F recognnizes the voice command from our team member and reply back.

 <p>